 Across these diverse educational environments, Saint Louis University endeavors to engage a broad range of its students, faculty and staff.
 There are obvious, direct connections between Missouri's schools and the University's teacher- and administrator-certification programs; we seek to capitalize on those connections for the benefit of students and schools, as well as for future generations of teachers and school leaders.

-Currently, the following administrative departments and academic units contribute to the University's collaborative efforts with public, private, and parochial schools:
+The following administrative departments and academic units contribute to the University's collaborative efforts with public, private and parochial schools:

 - Diversity and Innovative Community Engagement